 - Layout the location for the oval-shaped entrance hole on the front section (part A), and then cut out the opening using a jigsaw.
 Kestrels prefer oval openings approximately 4" wide by 3" high.
 Cut a 30-degree bevel across the top edge, matching the slope of the roof and sides.

 - Clip off each of the corners on the bottom piece (part E) at a 45-degree angle, creating small gaps for drainage.
-Using weather resistant screws or nails holes, attach the bottom section to the back and side assembly.
+Using weather-resistant screws or nail holes, attach the bottom section to the back and side assembly.

 Assemble the Nest Box